kiendang/rdocsyntax/README.md

 This package enables syntax highlighting for R HTML documentation.

 Syntax highlighting follows RStudio theme when running RStudio.
-When running outside RStudio, Textmate theme is applied by default and theme customization is supported.
+When running outside RStudio, theme customization is supported, with Textmate set as the default.
 See [Themes](#themes) for more details.

 The syntax highlighter comes from [Ace text editor](https://ace.c9.io/), the same editor underlying RStudio.